42Lines/wicket-source/readme.md

 ## Notes

 This is very young software and still heavily in testing/development.
-Feedback welcome, reliability uncertain - for a while yet, anyway.
+Feedback welcome.